martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 As a last resort, IETF may cancel the meeting totally.
 This is a last resort in the event that worldwide conditions make it difficult for attendees to even attend remotely.
-Not holding a meeting at all has wide implications for the rhythm of IETF personnel policies, such as the nomination process and seating of new officers.
+Not holding a meeting at all can have wide implications for the rhythm of IETF personnel policies, such as the nomination process and seating of new officers.